Family House in Village

 The rest of the three-storey house is designed to reflect the traditional local vernacular, as planning conditions in the area are strict.
 Three elevations are clad with timber, while the fourth is covered with stone – a nod to the old Bohemian residences that also contained workshops or barns.

-guidelines stipulated that no more than four windows could be added to each elevation, plus each one had to follow precise size and proportion guidelines.
+Design guidelines stipulated that no more than four windows could be added to each elevation, plus each one had to follow precise size and proportion guidelines.
 The architects got around this by designing large timber shutters, which slide across larger glazing panels on the north-east walls.

 A steeply pitched roof oversails the walls and is clad with pre-weathered sheets of titanium-zinc.